With our mobile dynavision services, getting baseline tests has never been easier!

-The baseline testing exam provides a snapshot of a healthy brain before a head injury occurs.
-Comparing post-injury test results to baseline test results assists our team at NeuraPerformance in picking up on subtle cognitive changes in order to properly identify the effects of the injury and make more informed decisions regarding the best course of action for concussion recovery.
+The baseline concussion test provides a snapshot of a healthy brain before a head injury occurs.
+Comparing post-injury test results to baseline test results assists our Denver team at NeuraPerformance Brain Center in picking up on subtle cognitive changes in order to properly identify the effects of the head injury.
+Doing so allows us to make more informed decisions regarding the best course of action for concussion recovery.

 We recommend that athletes of all ages take a baseline test pre-season, prior to risk of injury through training or competition.
 In the event a head injury occurs, the same test is taken again by the athlete, yielding comparative scores from before and after the injury.